MorozicH20/GearSwitcher/ReadMe.md

 In-Game Switching: Quickly swap between presets using customizable hotkeys.
 Installation
 Make sure you have the Hollow Knight modding API installed (e.g., Modding API).
-Place the GearSwitcher.dll file into your Hollow Knight’s Mods folder.
+Place the GearSwitcher.dll file into your Hollow Knightâ€™s Mods folder.
 Run the game.

 ## Configuration